FLATLAY/flatlayWiki/creator-user-story.md

 ![Screenshot 159](/uploads/screenshot-159.png "Screenshot 159")

 ### Create collection
-The creative user can create a collection of products for itself.
+The *Creator* user can create a collection of products for itself.
 The user can create a new collection or used from the list of the collection that it has created, then the user can add products to its collection.

 ![Screenshot 163](/uploads/screenshot-163.png "Screenshot 163")

 a collection can be edited and deleted.

 ### Create post